Refractive Errors: Symptoms, Causes & Treatment

 The crystalline lens inside the eye is particularly affected by ageing.
 It can lose its clarity in later life, making your sight deteriorate.
 If you have refractive errors before middle age, you can also develop presbyopia on top of your other condition when you get older.

-Read on for help in taking the next steps to improving your vision.
+Read on for help in taking the next steps to improve your vision.

 Refractive error correction